Medapureddy/Credit-card-Defaulter-project/README.md

  • UCI Machine learning repository
    The dataset has over 30,000 observations and 24 features.

+This notebook consisits of the following parts:
+1) Exploratory Data Analysis
+2) Data cleaning and further exploration
+3) Building a base model
+4) Feature Engineering
+5) Building ML model using various algorithms and comparing them
+6) Conclusion

 **Features:**

 **LIMIT_BAL**: **Continuous.** Credit Limit of the person.
 **SEX**: **Categorical**: 1 = male; 2 = female
 **EDUCATION**: **Categorical**: 1 = graduate school; 2 = university; 3 = high school; 4 = MARRIAGE: 1 = married; 2 = single; 3 = others
 **AGE**: num. **Continuous**

 **PAY_0,PAY_2 to PAY_6**: **Categorical** :-

-2: Payment made in full and on time
+2:Payment made in full and on time

 -1: payment made in full but past the due date